Perception management: Athletics

 Baseball player Sammy Sosa used perception management after he was ejected from a game in 2003 when he was caught using a corked bat.
 His explanation was that he only uses the corked bat for batting practice so he can hit more home runs and put on a show for fans.
 He claimed picking up the corked bat for the game was an honest mistake and apologized to everybody.
-The perception of hitting home runs even with the corked bat could have helped Sammy Sosa hit future home runs without a corked bat because he knew what it felt like to hit a home run and he knew that he could do it.
+The perception of hitting home runs even with the corked bat could have helped Sammy Sosa hit future home runs without a corked bat because he knew what it felt like to hit a home run and he knew that he could do it, especially when he got away with using the corked bat in games.

 Golfer Arnold Palmer used perception management as well.
 In the 1960 U.S. Open, Palmer saw the first hole at Cherry Hills as an eagle opportunity.
 He perceived that if he could simply drive the ball into the longer rough in order to slow it down before it rolled across the very fast green, he could make the putt for eagle.
 Many doubted Palmer when he spoke of doing so, but that did not stop him.
 Palmer did exactly what he perceived of doing, making the eagle, and later going on to win.

 A study performed in June 2008 revealed that perception is closely correlated with performance.
 Nine different sized black circles were glued onto a white background.
 After a round of golf, forty-six golfers were asked which black circle was the size of the hole on the putting greens.
 The players with the overall better scores perceived the hole to be bigger than it actually is, so they chose the bigger black circles.
 The players with the worse scores perceived the hole as being smaller than it actually is.